 - 2. Sawdust and or Wood Chip Pile.
-The maximum height of sawdust or wood chip piles is 25 feet.
+The maximum height of-sawdust or wood chip piles is 25 feet.
 Sawdust and wood chip piles must be located within the storage yard. - D. Roads/Access Standards.
-Driveways are not permitted within a required buffer yard area except as necessary to access the site. - E. Noise Standards.
+Driveways are not permitted within a required buffer yard area except as necessary to access the site.
+Roads/Access Standards. - 1.
+Driveways.
+Driveways are not permitted within a required buffer yard area except as necessary to access the site.

+- D.E.
+Noise Standards.
 The maximum allowable dB(A) level of impulsive sound emitted by the use, as measured at the property line, is 55 dB(A). - F. Sawmills in the GI Zoning District.
 Sawmills in the GI district must set back all buildings 200 feet from any adjacent residentially zoned property.

-4.06.10 Wholesale Distribution, Warehousing, and Storage
+4.06.10 Wholesale Distribution, Warehousing, and Storage-

 - A. Applicability.
-This section applies to any wholesale distribution, warehousing, and storage use. - B. Retail Sales.
-Retail sales to the general public are limited to 20% of the gross floor area devoted to the wholesale distribution, warehousing and storage use.
+This section applies to any wholesale distribution, warehousing, and storage-use. - B. Retail Sales.-Retail sales to the general public are limited to 20% of the gross floor area devoted to the wholesale distribution, warehousing and storage use.

-4.07 Infrastructure
+4.07 Infrastructure--

-4.07.01 Parking Facility
+4.07.01 Parking Facility--

-- A. Applicability.
-This section applies to any parking facility use. - B. Approval. - 1.
-All parking facility uses must have special exception review and approval with the exception of commuter parking lots that do not meet the criterion in subsection B.2.
+- A. Applicability.- This section applies to any parking facility use. - B. Approval. - 1.
+All parking facility uses must have special exception review and approval with the exception of_commuter parking lots that do not meet the criterion in subsection B2B.2.

-2. Commuter parking lots exceeding 50 spaces located within Suburban Policy Area (SN, SCN, R), Transition Policy Area (TR, TSN), Rural Policy Area, and JLMA Zoning Districts that primarily allow residential uses require special exception review and approval.
+2. Commuter parking lots exceeding 50 spaces-located within rural, transition, JLMASuburban Policy Area (SN, SCN, R), Transition Policy Area (TR, TSN), Rural Policy Area, and suburban JLMA Zoning Districts that primarily allow residential zoning districts uses require special exception review and approval.

-4.07.02 Public Utilities
+4.07.02 Public Utilities-